- Published date:

 1. Exhibitions in China

 To complement the physical exhibitions, the Library has launched a rich digital learning resource based on our successful UK-based website, Discovering Literature.
 Featuring high-resolution digitised images of collection items as well as in-depth interpretative articles and enticing multimedia content, the site opens up the worlds in which key literary works were written and received.
-The website is presented in both traditional and simplified Chinese.
+The website is presented in traditional, simplified Chinese and is also available in English.

 3. Knowledge exchange

-Throughout the three-year project, the British Library will organise knowledge exchange programmes with partner libraries in both China and the UK to develop skills and share best practice.
-Since 2016, members of staff from different departments of the Library have already visited the National Library of China, Muxin Art Museum and Shanghai Library.
+Throughout the three-year project, the British Library has organised a series of knowledge exchange programmes with partner libraries in both China and the UK to develop skills and share best practice.
+Since 2016, members of staff from 10 different departments of the Library have already visited the National Library of China, Mu Xin Art Museum, Shanghai Library, Guangzhou Library and Hong Kong Central Library.

-Reciprocally we host programmes for colleagues from our partner institutions across China.
-In March 2017, colleagues from Muxin Art Museum visited the UK for a week-long exchange programme at the Library; in November, two members of staff from Shanghai Library will also visit.
-These trips provide excellent opportunities for the Library to gain deeper understanding of our partners in China, and will pave the way for future collaboration.
+We also host programmes for colleagues from our partner institutions across China.
+These provide opportunities for the Library to gain deeper understanding of our partners in China, and will pave the way for future collaboration.

 Mandarin classes for BL staff

 In addition to introducing the British Library to audiences in China, the Library is also working to make itself more welcoming to Chinese visitors to London.
-We started by offering free Mandarin classes for staff, and have received enthusiastic responses across the Library.
-More than 40 colleagues across various departments have already benefited from the classes.
+We started by offering free Mandarin classes for staff, and more than 40 colleagues across various departments have already benefited from the classes.

-In collaboration with the British Council China, Mobike (a Chinese dockless bicycle-sharing company) and British Airways, the project campaigned to promote the exhibition in Beijing.
+- A campaign was organised with British Airways, the British Council and Mobike to promote the exhibition in Beijing.

-A lecture Close to the original: British Library treasures in manuscript, adaptation and translation was delivered by Alexandra Ault, the Lead Curator of the British Library in China project, and Andrew Dickenson.
-It was held at Peking University with 70 students, researchers and scholars attending.
+- A lecture Close to the original: British Library treasures in manuscript, adaptation and translation was delivered at Peking University in 2017 alongside the Beijing exhibition.